meyvain/meyvain.com/content/portfolio/Pivot Is Not Only a Table.md

 ## The Pivot

-After the first few of our 55 planned interviews, I recognised a critical issue: our carefully crafted visual stimulus was unintentionally leading users and creating significant assumptions.
+After the first few of our 70 planned interviews, I recognised a critical issue: our carefully crafted visual stimulus was unintentionally leading users and creating significant assumptions.

 I made the leadership call to pivot.
-Despite the time and effort already invested by the team, we paused and developed a simpler, more open-ended user journey framework.
+Despite the time and effort already invested by the team, I paused and crafted a simpler, more open-ended user journey framework stimulus.
 This was a difficult decision mid-fieldwork, but it was a necessary strategic call to protect the integrity of the data.
-The new stimulus was implemented rapidly, and the improvement in data quality was immediate and significant, a result the client fully supported.
+The new stimulus was implemented rapidly, and the improvement in data quality was immediate and significant, a decision the client fully supported.

 ## Deliverables & Strategic Impact